Lakshmi Raj Sharma: Saba & Nisha: A Love Story

 Saba & Nisha: A Love Story is a novella.
 It is the fourth work of fiction by Lakshmi Raj Sharma.
 The novella is a literary thriller that deals with the peculiar problem of how difficult it is for an Indian man and woman to unite in marriage if they don't share their religion.
 This is also a crime thriller of a man who was obsessed with young women.
 He seemed to be experimenting with sex.
 It shows how women can feel helpless in a world where men are intent on getting gratification from them at any cost.
 It is also about criminal psychology in action.

 Saba is a child of nature.
 Her mother, Meher, has had accidents in life.
 The first of which was finding a lover in a man whose religion she did not know.
 Meher's lover is forced to marry his neighbor, the wily, Mohini, who falsely accuses him of having used her, when she is with someone else's child.

 Meher and Saba live in seclusion, hiding from people as much as possible.
 Saba joins an English course at the Allahabad University where she finds a companion in Nisha.
 The two girls are poles apart.
 Saba is all grace and concern; Nisha is self-centered and fashionable.

 In the university bank, the two girls happen to meet the dashing Rahul.
 Saba helps him and then the love story begins when the two start liking the same man.
 Rahul finally manages to get one of them through a series of events that make this novella a literary thriller.

+We Should Not All Be Feminists: A Novel

+Published in 2024, the novel makes a distinction between genuine and fake feminism through a story set in India and America.
+The author through the story advances his opinion that 'Not every feminist is involved in a labour of love.
+Some are driven by the quest for power just as some are drawn to it because it indicates the right path to take in the contemporary world'.
+A reviewer observes that it is a 'gripping novel in which two very different feminists encounter turning points in India'.

+From a Writer's Blog: Facets of the Novel Today

+The book claims to explain the art and craft of fiction. contains theory, criticism, and the creative process concerning the novel.
+It also focuses on reading, writing, and publishing the novel today.This book is significant because it deals with the nature of literary fiction and how this form of fiction is indebted to Shakespeare.
+It also talks about magical realism, particularly the Salman Rushdie kind.